What is a supply bond?

 How does a supply bond work?

 State and federal projects often require suppliers to obtain supply bonds.
-The bond acts as an incentive for suppliers – holding them accountable to the contract terms.
+These bonds act as incentives for suppliers – holding them accountable to the contract terms.
 Surety bonds can help purchasers bypass an inefficient court system and receive justice if their goods don’t arrive or are defective.

 Like other surety bonds, a supply bond is an agreement between three parties:

 The law may require you to purchase a supply bond, especially for larger jobs like a federal project that exceeds $100,000.
-State and local governments and private project owners, depending on the state, may or may not require them.
+Depending on the state, state and local governments and private project owners may or may not require them.

 The cost of your supply bond will depend on several factors: